Community Advisory Board Bylaws

 Quorum.
 A quorum shall consist of a majority of the total membership.

 Membership Committee.
 The Membership Committee is a standing committee and shall be responsible for all membership recruitment, development and retention activities, as well as other activities that may be directed by the Chairperson.
 The Membership Committee shall oversee the service and attendance records of all WTTW CAB Members and report those Members not meeting the minimum service and attendance requirements.
+The Membership Committee may, upon the request of any CAB Member seeking guidance, or upon receipt from any person of a complaint, inquire into any matter of ethics or conflicts of interest relating to the CAB and may report thereon to the CAB.

 Nominating Committee.
 The Nominating Committee is a standing committee and shall nominate candidates for election as Members and as Officers of the CAB, as well as other activities that may be directed by the Chairperson.
 The Nominating Committee shall be appointed by the Chairperson not later than at the October meeting of each year.